todvora/gitbook-plugin-image-captions/README.md

     "image-captions": {
       "images": {
         "1.2.2": {
-          "caption": "This is a spefial image: _CAPTION_" }
+          "caption": "This is a special image: _CAPTION_" }
       }
     }